-For print, consider Lulu, IngramSpark, or Nook Press.
+For print, consider Lulu, IngramSpark, or Barnes & Noble Press.
 Keep in mind, you may have to buy your own ISBNs for those options.

-For ebooks, you have tons of options including Lulu, IngramSpark, Draft2Digital, Smashwords, PublishDrive, and Bookrix.
-I lean heavily in favor of D2D since they have distribution to KDP now.
-You can always publish directly to the big 4 Amazon Alternatives in iBooks, Barnes & Noble, Rakuten’s Kobo, or Google Play.
+For eBooks, you have tons of options including Lulu, IngramSpark, and Draft2Digital, etc. I lean heavily in favor of Draft2Digital.
+You can always publish directly to the big 4 Amazon Alternatives: iBooks, Barnes & Noble, Rakuten’s Kobo, or Google Play.

 If all else fails, create a website where you self-fulfill the orders.
 If you have an email list, you can start shooting exclusive offers to them and collect all your royalties.
 Ultimately, you don’t want to rely on Amazon for your payday.
 It’s for reasons like this that I tell authors to build an email list.
 Amazon can be unreliable sometimes and will pull the rug out from hard-working publishers.
 And, they don’t even need a reason, they can just do it because they feel like it.

 Do everything in your power to stay on the straight and narrow.
 Amazon KDP has very straightforward terms and condition that are easy to find.